Popular Antarctic Peninsula liveaboards Explore all liveaboards

-What to expect on a Antarctic Peninsula Liveaboard.
+What to expect on an Antarctic Peninsula Liveaboard.

 Liveaboards in the Antarctic Peninsula offer the ideal experience for diving in some of the world’s most lesser-visited areas.
 The spectacular scenery serves as an appetizing pre-curser to donning your diving gear and descending into the fascinating depths.
 You can spot an abundance of wildlife both in and out of the water, and it’s a top place for keen photographers.
-Wildlife includes diverse species of fish, jellyfish, starfish, and krill, as well as larger marine creatures like penguins and seals.
+Wildlife includes diverse fish, jellyfish, starfish, and krill species, as well as larger marine creatures like penguins and seals.

-Varied non-diving activities are available too, such as kayaking, hiking, whale watching, and exploring by inflatable boat, helping you to enjoy a diverse vacation in the Antarctic Peninsula.
+Varied non-diving activities are also available, such as kayaking, hiking, whale watching, and exploring by inflatable boat, helping you enjoy a diverse vacation in the Antarctic Peninsula.

-Liveaboards provide the chance to reach places that wouldn’t be possible otherwise, and you can return to the comfort of your own room each night.
+Liveaboards allow you to reach places that wouldn’t be possible otherwise, and you can return to the comfort of your own room each night.
 Different vessels are available for expedition cruises.
 Trips are typically between nine and 11 nights long, though longer adventures are also available.

 Antarctic Peninsula Underwater